 “Really?
 You know, you should work for the government.”

 Braddock’s face nearly soured but he recovered quickly with a laugh.
 “Now please, don’t insult me!
-Actually I help out the WCPU often.”
+Yet I do actually I help out the WCPU often.”

 “The WCPU?” she asked.

 “The War Crimes Processing Unit.
-It was formed after the war.
+It was formed after the war by the government.
 Tracking down Nazis.
 Returning old antiquities.
 All that fun stuff.”

 “Can you believe that Charlie?
 Our new friend here is a bounty hunter,” she teased as she rubbed Braddock’s arm.

 “No, I don’t like that term.
 I don’t chase men for money.
 I don’t even carry a gun.”

 “Then you are a rarity, my friend.
 We’re all interested in money.
 You must have inherited a ton of it,” Charlie said as he began mixing a drink, uninterested in Braddock’s background.
 “Be careful of this one over here, Lana.”